3C277.1 e-MERLIN workshop: Part 1 - Calibration

 plotfile='')

-These solutions are similar to the initial bandpass approximation but with a different slope.
+These solutions resemble the initial bandpass approximation but feature a different slope.
 To illustrate this, the initial bandpass and improved bandpass solutions for Knockin (Kn) are plotted below.
-You can see the same wiggles as in B1, but there is a different overall slope.
+You can observe the same wiggles as in B1, but with a different overall slope.

 3G.
 Derive solutions for all cal sources with improved bandpass table (script step 12)